6 Things to Do on a Weekend Getaway to Sioux Falls

 2. Falls Park

 A must-see is the namesake of our city, Falls Park.
-This 123 acre park features a triple cascading waterfall with multiple viewing platforms, including the five-story observation tower at the Visitor Information Center.
+The park is over 128 acres and features a triple cascading waterfall with multiple viewing platforms, including the five-story observation tower at the Visitor Information Center.
 During the winter months, you will definitely want to check out Winter Wonderland!

 Sioux Falls has seen a recent growth spurt in its brewery scene, with more being added in the coming year.
 A handful of breweries are located downtown, while others are scattered throughout the city.
 Sample lagers, IPAs, porters and more at each of our breweries, all with a unique atmosphere.